Is Trucking Business Profitable? 6 Ways to Make More Money

 You might have decided on a trucking career because you like the idea of being your own boss.
-You can set your own hours and be independent out on the road instead of in an office.
+Setting your own hours and being independent out on the road instead of sitting in an office is certainly appealing.

 Average profit of a trucking company

-One key to determining whether a trucking business is profitable is to understand what’s an acceptable U.S. industry profit margin.
+One key to determining whether a trucking business is profitable is to understand the average trucking business profit and what’s an acceptable U.S. industry profit margin.
 While carrier revenue and profits vary depending on their unique situations, most truckers should aim for a 6%-8% profit.

 Plan your profit by considering your gross annual income per truck, then determining your expenses (more on that later).
 You can then increase those margins by looking for higher-paying loads, reducing deadhead miles, and being aware of the competition in lanes.